hellochar/the_game_bazaar/README.md

 Testing Instructions
 =============

-Make sure that TEST in the top level directory is executable with the following command:

-    chmod 777 TEST

-Then run the TEST bash file as so:
+Run the TEST bash file as so:

     ./TEST